i582/phpstats/README.md

 # phpstats

-phpstats is a small utility for collecting statistics of PHP projects based on [NoVerify](https://github.com/VKCOM/noverify) written in Go.
+phpstats is a small utility for collecting project statistics and building dependency graphs for PHP, based on [NoVerify](https://github.com/VKCOM/noverify) written in Go.

 It tries to be fast, ~80k LOC/s (lines of code per second) on Core i7.